muneebshahid/gbn/CONTRIBUTING.md

 ### Development Guidelines

 - Maintain compatibility with zsh
-- Ensure the script works without fzf/gum (pure shell fallback)
+- Ensure fzf is properly utilized for all interactive features
 - Test with both local and remote branches
 - Follow the existing code style
 - Add comments for complex logic